 Princess Fiona lives up to her name and royal heritage as she keeps Tony and Indy in check and makes sure we get up bright and early every day.

-Queen and ruler of the Cole household, this is Fiona at a year old.
+Princess Fiona is the ruler of the Cole household.
+Here, she's a year old.

 Under Tony and Indy's supervision, she has become a contributing household member of our family, a genuine smile-maker, trouble-maker and best friend to Indiana (Indy) her now, much smaller, little brother.